HolidayOugi/Sma5hMusic-Extra/README.md

 ![Victory](https://elixi.re/i/o3oru.png)

+> [!TIP]
+> When importing a Victory Theme from a standard audio file, disabling loops will make the Result Screen theme play in-game after the Victory Theme has finished playing.
+If loops are defined, the Victory Theme will play endlessly.

-## Miscellaneous fixes and improvements
+## Miscellaneous Additions, Fixes and Improvements

-* Packs now are output in a subfolder of the build folder.
-This can be disabled in Global Settings.
-* The default volume and arrange type for a new song can now be set in Global Settings.
-* Volume can now be set to the mean or median value of all songs' volume in a Mod.
+### Small Additions

 * The Song List can now be exported to a spreadsheet.
 * Added option to generate a Sma5hMusic Mod from an already generated build.
-* Small text is now shown directly in the GUI.
-* A display box has been added to the BGM Properties Window to show how the text will appear in game, with both colors and small text.
-* A button has been added to the BGM Properties Window to automatically add Small text brackets.
-If a portion of text is highlighted when pressing the button, it will apply the brackets to that portion of text.
-* New Special Categories have been added in the BGM Properties Window.
-* Added a filter option in the Main Window to show songs that haven't been added to a playlist.
 * Added a checkbox in the Series Properties Window to enable/disable the "Series" suffix after the Series name in Music Select.
 * Core Songs volume can now be changed in app and the relevant nus3bank will be generated at build time.
 This can be disabled in Global Settings.
 * Songs can now be sorted alphabetically per game or per series automatically.

+### GUI Improvements

+* Small text is now shown directly in the GUI.
+* Added a filter option in the Main Window to show songs that haven't been added to a playlist.

+### New Settings

+* The default volume and arrange type for a new song can now be set in Global Settings.
+* Packs now are output in a subfolder of the build folder.
+This can be disabled in Global Settings.
 * If a song from custom Series was not manually added to a playlist, it will be automatically added to the Battlefield playlist to ensure it shows up in-game.
 Can be disabled in Global Settings.
 * Global Settings can now be saved when output folder is missing.
 * Changing most options in Global Settings no longer requires a restart.

+### BGM Properties

+* Volume can now be set to the mean or median value of all songs' volume in a Mod.
+* A display box has been added to the BGM Properties Window to show how the text will appear in game, with both colors and small text.
+* A button has been added to the BGM Properties Window to automatically add Small text brackets.
+If a portion of text is highlighted when pressing the button, it will apply the brackets to that portion of text.
+* New Special Categories have been added in the BGM Properties Window.

+### Bug Fixes

 * Fixed bug where songs would stop playing in-game due to their order in the global song list.
 * Fixed importing of files with Japanese characters not working.
 * Fixed a possible silent conversion fail with BRSTM/IDSP/LOPUS files at build time.